Abishevs/PACT/README.md

 With support configurable templates and support for Git and tmux, PACT provides a to extent customizable workflow for developers.

-The tool runs in phases were u can define pre-, main- and post-phases.
-My general workflow is to invoke pact to create a new project dir in the Intialise boiler plate of the project, initialise git, and start a headless tmux session to which it will attach after the program is done.

-Now it will also expose all these phases as a yaml configuration such that user can defin very different workflows (eg tmux to anther multiplexer, or simply cd into the project dir).

 Yet it's still my vision of how I like to work meaning it won't work for everyone and that's not the point of this tool either.
 The point it's flexible and you can define it once and then have a unified interface to create new